Russia targets Americans traveling to Paris Olympics with fake CIA video

 On June 13, a new video was published on Telegram with France 24 branding, claiming to show a French official criticizing the CIA for alarming the public for the Paris metro terror threat.
 CBS News confirmed the video is fabricated, was not produced by France24 and is part of the same Russian disinformation network as the others.

-Alexis Prokopiev, co-founder of the French human rights nonprofit Russie-Libertés, told CBS News this is part of a broader strategy to undermine confidence in U.S. and European officials.
+Alexis Prokopiev, co-founder of the French human rights nongovernmental organization Russie-Libertés, told CBS News this is part of a broader strategy to undermine confidence in U.S. and European officials.
 "From Vladimir Putin himself, there is a clear strategy to polarize opinions, to create more distrust towards institutions."

 European Union officials are investigating Meta and X for potential law violations relating to disinformation on both platforms prior to the elections in early June.
 The EU is also probing Telegram to determine if the platform's size would qualify it for stronger regulations in Europe, similar to Meta and X.